 Stage 4 - Launch Pad

-By the time you get to this stage, you may as well pretend the game is called "Tomato Prison Gang Rape" because it's impossible to make it through 2 consecutive screens without losing all your health in a wild tomato orgy.
+By the time you get to this stage, it's impossible to make it through 2 consecutive screens without losing all your health in a giant tomato orgy.
 Stage 4 is followed by a final "secret" level, which I interpreted as meaning "completely optional".
 Protip: You can skip it by pushing a button during the credits or simply turning off your Nintendo like you probably should have 3 levels ago.

 Number of Bosses: At the end of level 2 you fight a Phantom of the Opera boss whose organ shoots out tomatoes.
 Not only is it the only attempt at humor in the entire game, but it's also the only fucking boss the space cadets at Imagineering Inc. could come up with.
 Ask yourself; do you really want to play a game that ends two levels after the developers officially stopped trying?

-Defining Moment: Video games have been proven as an effective means of turning people into soulless killing machines and can therefore be rated by how well they'll prepare you for trekking across a post-apocalyptic wasteland where you'll need these primal instincts to fashion makeshift clothing from the skins of mutant bikers.
+Defining Moment: Video games have been proven as an effective means of turning people into soulless killing machines and can therefore be rated by how well they'll prepare you for trekking across a post-apocalyptic Mad Max landscape.
 MECC's Oregon Trail, for example, earns a near-perfect 9.7 under this system, whereas Attack of the Killer Tomatoes lies somewhere in the 2-3 range.
-Sorry, Imagineering Inc, but if I just finished pulling my family's charred corpses out of a pile of statue of liberty heads, I probably wouldn't even bother noticing an army of evil food that needed stepping on.
+Sorry, Imagineering Inc, but if I just finished pulling my family's charred corpses out of a pile of rubble, I probably wouldn't even notice an army of evil food that needed stepping on.
 And in case you readers need another defining moment; this game was 400% better as a movie featuring some puppets and Marc Prince from "Family Ties".